 The Labuan Clock Tower is an exact replica of the original clock tower built in 1906 by Chee Swee Cheng, a tycoon and philanthropist from Malacca and the first chairman of the Overseas Chinese Banking Corporation (OCBC Bank).

-Intense naval bombardments by the Allied forces completely devastated Victoria, the capital.
-The Clock Tower at one time embellished the facade of the town hall of which nothing remained standing after the bombardment.
+Intense naval bombardments by Allied forces completely devastated Victoria (Bandar Labuan), the island’s capital.
+The Labuan Clock Tower at one time embellished the facade of the town hall, of which nothing remained standing after the bombardment.

 Donald Friend, who served as an official war artist for the Australian Army, wrote in his diary on 20 June 1945 of the area surrounding the Clock Tower: